KubeRocketCI/docs/docs/user-guide/build-pipeline.md

 # Build Pipeline

-This section provides details on the Build pipeline of the EDP CI/CD pipeline framework.
+This section provides details on the Build pipeline of the KubeRocket CI/CD pipeline framework.
 Explore below the pipeline purpose, stages and possible actions to perform.

 ## Build Pipeline Purpose